Overview

 Is this a fork or a spoon?
 Is it a knife?
 Well, they both have handles, but this one has spikes.
 Let me look up what pieces of information I have in my database that look like this item.
 Oh, I have a piece that resembles this spike pattern, so it must be a fork!

 AI algorithms scan the unknown data’s characteristics, called patterns.
-It then matches those patterns to data it already has recognized, called pattern recognition.
-The data it recognizes is called labeled data or training data and the complete set of this labeled data is called the dataset.
-The result is that it decides as to what that unknown item is.
+They then match those patterns to data they already recognize, called pattern recognition.
+The data they recognize is called labeled data or training data, and the complete set of this labeled data is called the dataset.
+The result is that they decide what that unknown item is.

 The patterns within the dataset are called data points, also called input points.
 This whole process of scanning, comparing, and determining is called machine learning.
 (There are seven steps involved in machine learning and we will touch upon those steps in our Artificial Intelligence 102 article).